Facebook Groups Webhook Integration

-With the Groups Watcher Pro plan, new posts from the Facebook groups and pages you monitor are sent to a webhook URL you provide.
-We send the group name, post text, links, and related details so your app, script, or automation can use each update.
+With the Groups Watcher Pro plan, new posts from the Facebook groups and pages you monitor are sent to a webhook URL you provide—a straightforward integration for your app, script, or automation.
+We send the group name, post text, links, and related details with each update.
 Most alerts arrive in under 60 seconds.

 This feature is available on the Pro plan.
 Check pricing here.